stratosphere/stratosphere.github.io/docs/0.5/programming_guides/java.markdown

 5. Execute your program on a cluster or on your local computer.

 We will now give an overview of each of those steps but please refer to the respective sections for more details.
+Note that all [core classes of the Java API](https://github.com/stratosphere/stratosphere/blob/{{ site.docs_05_stable_gh_tag }}/stratosphere-java/src/main/java/eu/stratosphere/api/java) are found in the package `eu.stratosphere.api.java`.

 The `ExecutionEnvironment` is the basis for all Stratosphere programs.
 You can obtain one using these static methods on class `ExecutionEnvironment`: